 - AS you can see in the above figure that I have uploaded the GSMLibraryTEP.HEX file in the Program file section.

-- Now click OK and design a circuit as shown in below figure:
+- Now click OK and interface a Virtual Terminal with SIM900D, as shown in below figure:

 - Now these are some basic commands, which are rite now supported by this version of GSM Module.